Do I need a licence?

 Lotteries (also known as raffles, or draws) cannot be run for private or commercial gain.

 If you want to run or promote a large society lottery or you are a local authority that wants to promote a lottery, there are two types of licence that you may need from the Gambling Commission:

-You may also need a remote gambling licence if you intent to promote your lottery by means of remote electronic communication (internet, telephone etc).
+You may also need a remote gambling licence if you intend to promote your lottery by means of remote electronic communication (internet, telephone etc).

 Do I need an operating licence?

 You do need a lottery operating licence if your lottery (raffle) sells over £20,000 of lottery tickets in a single draw or £250,000 of lottery tickets in a calendar year.
 Find out which type of operating licence you need, and how to apply.

 There are some circumstances in which you do not need a lottery operating licence: